» Canada » Buffalo Plains Wind Farm

-The proposed wind farm comprising up to 90 wind turbine generators will generate enough to supply a city of 180,000 homes with clean energy.
-In addition, the wind farm will help Alberta to reduce emissions and creates new jobs.
-The local government plans to add 5,000 megawatts of renewable energy capacity in order to reach the target of 30 percent of electricity generation from renewables by 2030.
+The proposed wind farm comprising up to 83 wind turbine generators will generate enough to supply a city of more than 100,000 homes with clean energy.
+In addition, the wind farm will help Alberta to reduce emissions and create new jobs.

 Frequently Asked Questions:

 Why did you choose this location for the wind farm?

 The area was chosen due to its large open agricultural lands, favourable wind resource, and relatively close access to the bulk transmission system to the north.
 Consultation meetings with the County, landowners and local community also supported the potential for a viable wind project in the area.
 It is also important to note that the Government of Alberta, through Alberta Environment and Parks (AEP), has set regulations and guidelines for preferred wind farm site screening, and these guidelines were used to site this wind farm project, as the area meets many of the recommended screening criteria.

 How much space will the wind farm take up?

 The project covers approximately 17,500 acres of private land.
 Only a few hundred acres will be permanently removed from cultivation once the Project is complete.
 The remaining acreage is free for other uses, such as farming or ranching.